 Twice a day at 6am and 6pm - and depending on the weather - more than 100 hot air balloons will ascend from the Fiesta's site of Ashton Court.
 Residents of Bristol and its visitors alike can admire the breath-taking view from miles around.
-On the Friday evening, the Special Shapes Ascent will take place; where if previous years are anything to go by, visitors can expect to see monsters and heart-shaped balloons taking to the sky!
+On the Thursday evening, the Revealing of Special Shapes ascent will take place; where if previous years are anything to go by, visitors can expect to see monsters and heart-shaped balloons taking to the sky!

 There is also entertainment to be had at ground level.
-With stall to collect local souvenirs of your trip and local live music in the bandstands.
+With stalls to collect local souvenirs of your trip and local live music in the Bandstand.

-Then, as the night falls, find yourself a prime seating position for the world-famous Bristol Night Glow; where the returning balloons are tethered to the ground ready for the display.
+Then, as the night falls, find yourself a prime seating position for the world-famous Fiesta Nightglow on both the Thursday 7 and Saturday 9.
 In time to music, balloons are lit up by their burners in beautiful patterns and sequences.
-Following the Night Glows, a huge fireworks display will take place, so take a picnic and make sure to grab a spot early; the hill by Church Wood tends to fill up very quickly!
+Following the Nightglows, a huge fireworks display will take place, so take a picnic and make sure to grab a spot early; the hill by Church Wood tends to fill up very quickly!

-Check the five day Bristol weather forecast if you are planning to attend The Bristol Balloon Fiesta.
+Check the five day Lowestoft weather forecast if you are planning to attend The Bristol Balloon Fiesta.

 Back to the events calendar.